-Hundreds of children entered the writing and drawing competition organised by the National Library of Scotland and Scottish Ballet to explore what the Hansel and Gretel story means to them.
+Hundreds of children entered the writing and drawing competition organised in 2012 by the National Library of Scotland and Scottish Ballet to explore what the Hansel and Gretel story means to them.

-The results will help to inspire Scottish Ballet's new production of Hansel and Gretel which will be premiered later this year.
+The results helped to inspire Scottish Ballet's production of Hansel and Gretel which was premiered later that year.

-The competition was open to all pupils in primary 3-7 across Scotland and four have been chosen as the overall winners.
-They are:
+The competition was open to all pupils in primary 3-7 across Scotland and four were chosen as the overall winners.
+They were:

 - Luke Grieve of Salen Primary School and Joy Drummond of Linlithgow Primary School, who won the P3-P5 category